Police regain control of most of Canada’s capital, say protesters will continue to be identified and charged as holdouts persist

-But while the big rigs, barbecues, and bouncy castles were gone, major questions remained over how long the police would stay to prevent the possible return of demonstrators, and what consequences protesters, from participants up to its far-right organizers, would face for the three-week long illegal blockade.
+But while the big rigs, barbecues and bouncy castles were gone, major questions remained over how long the police would stay to prevent the possible return of demonstrators, and what consequences protesters, from participants up to far-right organizers, would face for the three-week-long illegal blockade.

 Police prepared Sunday for the possible return of more demonstrators, as well as for satellite encampments to be set up in neighborhoods around Ottawa.